-Moreover, their store is continuously growing and regularly offers new apps for loyalty programs, email marketing, accounting, etc. Shopify itself moderates these apps and extensions, so you can rest assured of their quality and safety.
+Moreover, their store is continuously growing and regularly offers new apps for loyalty programs, email marketing, accounting, affiliate program, etc. Shopify itself moderates these apps and extensions, so you can rest assured of their quality and safety.

 Both Shopify Plus and Magento Commerce platforms offer sturdy capabilities for customization, via advanced interfaces that allow you to edit raw HTML/CSS.
 This can be done directly to give you full authority over the look, feel, and the overall design of your store.

 Magento Commerce has some great customization capabilities, with most of its code being open-source except for the licensed part, which you’ll be acquiring anyway.
 But again, these customization come in handy only if you’re well versed in the core languages of web development.